Modelling the effect of ribosome mobility on the rate of protein synthesis: Mean-field theory for coupling of diffusion with active transport

+Note that replacing $\alpha$ by $\langle \alpha\rangle$ is a mean-field approximation because it neglects correlations between particles in the reaction volume and particles on the filament.
 From Eq.~(\ref{eq:J}) we observe that if the filament is in the HD or MC phase, then the protein synthesis rate is independent of the diffusion process in the reservoir.
 However, in the LD phase when the initiation step is rate limiting, which is biologically relevant case, the current $J$ depends on the concentration of unbound ribosomes through $\langle \alpha\rangle$, and hence in this regime we are required to include diffusion into our theoretical analysis.
 Often it will be insightful to consider the limiting case where particle excluded volume on the filament is irrelevant for which the simpler formula

 holds.
 Note that this condition is fulfilled for low density of ribosomes on the filament.